OpenImagingLab/RLPixTuner/README.md

 ### Model

-The pretrained weight for photo finishing tuning comes with our repo:
+The pretrained weight for photo finishing tuning and photo stylization tuning comes with our repo:

 ```
 envs/checkpoints/best_model.zip
+envs/checkpoints/best_model_style.zip
 ```

 ## Usage

-This repo currently contains implementation for photo finishing tuning task in our paper.
+This repo currently contains implementation for photo finishing tuning and photo stylization tuning task in our paper.

 ### Inference